 You'll need a broad and up-to-date knowledge of software applications, programming languages and hardware, as well as an understanding of quality standards, legislation and best practice in the IT industry.

-In addition, you'll need advanced soft skills required for the management side of the job.
-In particular these include:
+In addition to technical ability, you'll also need advanced soft skills for the management side of the job:

 - Anticipating and solving problems - a key part of the role is seeing where problems might arise during an IT project and finding solutions before they go 'live' and disrupt the organisation.